-- Fees (where applicable) will not be charged for support persons for participation in program/activities.
+- Fees (where applicable) will not be charged for support persons for participation in programs or activities.

-- WES will make reasonable efforts to provide prior notice of disruptions, if possible, recognizing that in some circumstances such as in the situation of unplanned temporary disruptions, advance notice will not be possible.
+- WES will make reasonable efforts to provide prior notice of disruptions, if possible, recognizing that in some circumstances, such as in the case of unplanned disruptions, advance notice will not be possible.

-- In all cases, WES will notify customers promptly by posting a notice that includes information about the reason for the disruption, its expected duration and a description of alternate facilities or services that may be available.
+- In all cases, WES will notify customers promptly by posting a notice that includes information about the reason for the disruption, its expected duration, and a description of alternative facilities or services that may be available.
 The notice will be posted in reasonable places.

-- When possible, disruptions that are known in advance will be posted online.
+- When possible, disruptions that are known about in advance will be posted online.

 The content of the training will include:

-- Instruction on WES policies, procedures and practices pertaining to the provision of goods and services to persons with disabilities;
+- Instruction in WES policies, procedures, and practices relating to the provision of goods and services to persons with disabilities

-- How to communicate with persons with various types of disabilities;
+- How to communicate with persons who have various types of disabilities

-- How to interact with persons with disabilities who use assistive devices or who require the assistance of a service animal or support person;
+- How to interact with persons who have disabilities and use assistive devices or who require the assistance of a service animal or support person

-- How to use equipment or devices that are provided which may help people with disabilities access goods and services provided by WES , such as TTY telephones, elevators, etc.; and
+- How to use equipment or devices, such as a TTY or text telephone, that are provided which may help people who have certain disabilities access goods and services WES provides

-- What to do if a person with a particular type of disability is having difficulty accessing WES’ goods or services.
+- What to do if a person with a particular type of disability is having difficulty accessing WES goods and services

-Training will be provided to new employees and will also be provided to all employees in connection with any changes to the policies, practices and procedures governing the provision of goods and services to persons with disabilities.
+Training will be provided to new employees and will also be provided to all employees in connection with any changes to the policies, practices, and procedures governing the provision of WES goods and services to persons with disabilities.

-Feedback from customers and/or third parties is welcomed as it may identify areas that require change and encourage continuous service improvements.
+Feedback from customers or third parties is welcome as it may help identify areas that require change and encourage continual service improvements.

 2 Carlton Street, Suite 1400

-If customers with disabilities would prefer to use an alternate method other than what’s listed to give their feedback, and receive a response to it, they may request it.
+If customers with disabilities would prefer to provide their feedback using another method and receive a response, they may request it.

-If a person would like to register a complaint about the organization’s accessibility to persons with disabilities, we request that the complaint be made in writing (by e-mail or letter) wherever possible.
+To register a complaint about the organization’s accessibility to persons with disabilities, please submit the complaint in writing (by email or letter) if possible.